tejasnayak25/tuskweb_php/README.md

 ```

 Here, views is the array which will be holding all of your views.
-Every element of this array is a function will be executed when the user visits the page with the url which is associated with the view.
+Every element of this array is a function which will be executed when the user visits the page with the url which is associated with the view.

 To create a view, you need to add an element to the array, whose syntax looks like
 ```php